Classic vs Conversational Forms – Uplup Form Guide

 - Interview/screening forms

-- Start building your form with the selected presentation mode
+- Continue building your form with the selected layout

 Frequently Asked Questions

-Does mode affect my form data or submissions?
+Does the layout affect my form data or submissions?

-No. Both modes collect the same data and store it the same way.
-Your submissions dashboard and exports work identically regardless of which mode you use.
+No. Both layouts collect the same data and store it the same way.
+Your Results tab and CSV exports work identically regardless of which layout you use.

-Can I use conditional logic in both modes?
+Can I use conditional logic in both layouts?

-Yes!
-Conditional logic works in both Classic and Conversational modes.
+Yes.
+Conditional logic works in both Classic and Conversational layouts.
 In Conversational mode, hidden questions are simply skipped.

 It depends on your use case.
-Generally, Conversational mode tends to have higher completion rates for surveys and lead generation, while Classic mode works better for transactional forms where users want to see everything upfront.
+Generally, Conversational mode tends to have higher completion rates for surveys and lead generation, while Classic mode works well for transactional forms where respondents want to see everything upfront.